AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/experience-league.png) [!DNL Experience League] events {#events}

-Experience League events are a great place to learn, interact, and get answers from product experts at Adobe!
+Find out what's happening on Experience League.
+Events are a great place to learn, interact, and get answers from product experts at Adobe!

 +++Upcoming events